nhayward/revpit/user/pages/08.faq/default.md

 <div markdown="1">

 **A:** We want the submission process to be as accessible as possible.
-We are happy to make accommodations due to disability, religion, or other special circumstances that create a significant barrier to submitting.

 We want RevPit to remain a safe space.
 No author will be discriminated against due to a need for accommodations.

 Please email us at reviseresub@gmail.com to discuss your needs.

 </div>